skwasjer/Rebus.FluentValidation/README.md

         // Configure strategy per incoming message.
         o.ValidateIncomingMessages(validatorFactory, v =>
         {
+            // Configure how messages that failed validation should be
+            // handled:

             // Move messages of type MessageType1 to error queue. v.DeadLetter<MessageType1>();
             // Drop messages of type MessageType2.